End to zero tolerance expulsion policies in Oregon

 YRJ attorney Brian Baker was a presenter at the conference, "Child Welfare, Education and the Courts: A Collaboration to Strengthen Educational Successes of Children and Youth in Foster Care," in November 2011.
 You can find materials from the conference here.

-School Discipline Handbooks by District
+Bibliography of online resources for school discipline and School Discipline Handbooks by District

 Updated content coming soon!